-If you don’t want to buy treasure hunt cards or cards with scavenger hunt items like Go Find It then you can make you own scavenger hunt clues for kids or visual treasure hunt questions.
+If you don’t want to buy treasure hunt cards or cards with scavenger hunt items like the brilliant Go Find It game, then you can make you own scavenger hunt clues for kids or visual treasure hunt questions.

 This can be done by cutting out magazine or newspaper pictures and sticking to a sheet, and then kids can run around hunting for the treasure hunt items on the list.
 This also works perfectly for scavenger hunt clues for around the house.

 Or for kids that can read, scavenger hunt clue ideas can include a simple list the items, or write down a subject, eg something that grows or something you wear, and they have to find an item that matches that criteria.
 Alternatively, for older kids, you can make more elaborate riddles, or rhyming riddles for them to solve.